mhausenblas/cinf/README.md

-# cinf—container info
+# cinf

-This is `cinf` (short for container info), a command line tool to view namespaces and cgroups, the stuff that makes up Linux containers such as Docker, rkt/appc, or OCI/runc.
+This is `cinf`, short for container info, a command line tool to view namespaces and cgroups, the stuff that makes up Linux containers such as Docker, rkt/appc, or OCI/runc.
 It might be useful for low-level container prodding, when you need to understand what's going on under the hood.

 ## Install